Scopophobia Test you can take online

 • Question of

-When was the last time you felt a strong fear of being stared at in a public place?
+How often do you feel a strong fear of being stared at in public places?

 • Never